alina-khan-1/Power-BI_Sales_Project/README.md

  - Discount categories showed that not all discounts lead to higher sales, guiding future pricing strategies.
  - Comparison between two custom-selected periods allowed users to monitor business growth or decline over time.
  - Some cities performed significantly better, indicating opportunities for geographic expansion or focused marketing.

+## Conclusion
+This Power BI project effectively transforms raw store data into a meaningful, interactive dashboard that delivers deep insights into sales and profitability metrics.
+It provides valuable tools for management to make data-driven decisions, optimize sales strategies, and enhance customer targeting.
+The project showcases:
+ - Real-world use of Power BI features
+ - Strong understanding of business KPIs
+ - The ability to create executive-ready dashboards
+ - Capability to turn data into powerful visual stories